 A wedding is a ceremony based on the love and relationship of those the ceremony is for.
 A wedding is a ceremony and, without the legal declarations stated, it has no legal recognition.

-A commitment ceremony is an alternative to both marriage and a wedding.
-It can be based on love, as many are, but it can also be a commitment ceremony of outlined intentions such as a business partnership or a committed friendship.
+Commitment ceremonies are an alternative to both marriage and weddings, Like weddings, commitment ceremonies are usually based on love but can also be a ceremony of outlined intentions such as a business partnership or a committed friendship.
 Commitment ceremonies do not have any legal status, which is ideal for those do are unable to marry or do not want to have a wedding.

 Choosing to mark a relationship with a commitment ceremony is a declaration of commitment between those involved.